 Offering alternatives and effective solutions are one of the important key account management principles.
 Most often, clients will inquire about a service or product that you might not have.
 In addition, the manager should be able to offer some alternatives that will satisfy the client.
 Those products or service should meet the minimum criteria or provide features that will trump the client’s expectation.

 Rule #5: Be Reliable and Proactive

 The edicts of key account management principles dictate that managers should provide customized service.
 Instead of waiting for clients to come up with their issues or problems, account managers should regularly contact and inquire about its performance.
 In case of any problems, steps should be taken to sort them out immediately.
 Simultaneously, the key account manager should also be reliable.
 If they a promise a course of action, it should be done without constant follow-ups from the client’s side.

 Rule #6: Communicate

 Strategic and resourceful planning using key account management principles are crucial to retaining customers.
 Neglecting to engage with your key clients will result in loss of loyalty and ultimately the client.
-Key account managers should constantly remain connected with customers to achieve customer satisfaction and retention.
+In conclusion, key account managers should constantly remain connected with customers to achieve customer satisfaction and retention.